 I am a theoretician, but together with a friend, we test the ideas described here.
 Relationship in the „news” section.

 Broadly speaking chemical reactions in a flame can occur either in regions where oxygen is present or where it is not present.
 In the first case in the chemical equilibrium state (at the flame temperature) there are no carbon compounds other than its oxide and dioxide, the first one in a very small amount.
 So why do we observe a broad spectrum of carbon based pollutants?
-Explanation presented here can be summarized by figure 4 at page .
+Explanation presented here can be summarized by figure 4 at page „flame front”.
 Some of no oxygen zones cool down before they mix with sufficient amount of oxygen.
 Soot and hydrocarbons which are present there remain unoxidized.
+It seems that there exist a simple solution for this problem.
+Why do not mix reactants without letting them to cool down?
+In other words use a thermal oxidizer without an additional heat source.
+Experimental observations of simple devices show that this idea works as expected.
+The usual measure of carbon derivative pollution is the level of its oxide.
+Sub-ppm CO level can be achieved in a low budget, low power, garage device.
+I have found that similar method was already used with good results by some people in their niche constructions like „batch box rocket stove” or other rocket stove derivatives, just without deeper scientific explanation.
+So why do not use this technique more broadly?

 The combustion reaction is highly temperature dependent.
 And on the other side it releases the heat.
 So it creates highly nonlinear system.
 The phenomenon called flame is an excitation of that system.
 Most of traditional combustion devices crucially rely on this excitation with hope of creation of such environment that would lead the reaction to the end.
-The proposed insulated afterburner method does not rely on the excitation.
-It is the aspect that it has in common with with flameless combustion burners.
-However in FLOX burners the special measures are taken to inhibit the excitation.
-My proposal simply do not care about that.
-The only border condition is to keep temperatures below those which would allow thermal nitrogen oxides to be created.
-And the idea is simple, mix reactants in an elevated temperature, like in typical chemistry reaction.
+The proposed insulated afterburner method does not rely on the excitation mechanism.
+It is the aspect it has in common with with flameless combustion burners.
+However in a flameless burner particular conditions are created to inhibit the excitation.
+My proposal is to simply do not care about that.
+There is a border condition which must be preserved which is to keep temperatures below those that would allow thermal nitrogen oxides to be created (high temperatures create also material difficulties).
+And the idea is simple, mix reactants in an elevated temperature like in usual chemistry reaction.
 Just brute force method.
-The “proof of concept” devices created by my friend show that it works well.
+It works very well.
+In the experimental part we did not measure nitrogen oxides but their emission should be moderate like in any other moderate temperature combustion.
+One is free to design earlier parts of the combustion process in the way that it would allow more careful reduction of fuel nitrogen and the design will be not bound by worrying about incomplete carbon compounds combustion.

 e-mail: admin at_sign piec-zero.tk